Chicken & Spinach Immune-Boosting Soup for Dogs

 3. Can I make this in a slow cooker?

 Absolutely.
-Place all ingredients except spinach in the slow cooker on low for 4–6 hours.
-Add spinach during the last 15 minutes to retain its nutrients.
+Add everything except the spinach and cook on low for 4–6 hours.
+Add spinach during the last 15 minutes.

 4. How often should I give this to my dog?

-A few times a week is ideal, either as a topping or occasional treat.
-It’s not intended to replace a complete dog food diet.
+A few times a week works well as a topper or treat.
+This recipe is not a complete diet replacement.

 6. Can humans eat this too?